gustavosbarroso/jpsi-production-pp-13tev-pythia8/README.md

 ---

-# How to Compile
+# Requirements

-Make sure Pythia8 and ROOT are installed.

-Example compilation command:

-g++ Relatorioparcial.cc -o jpsi_analysis $(pythia8-config --cxxflags --libs) $(root-config --cflags --libs)
+To run the code you need:

+* Linux environment
+* C++ compiler (g++)
+* Pythia8 installed
+* ROOT installed

 ---

+# Compilation

+The project uses a Makefile.

+To compile the code run:

+make

+This will generate the executable:

+relatorioparcial

+The Makefile automatically uses:

+* root-config
+* pythia8-config

+to include the correct compiler and linker flags.

+---

 # Running the Simulation

-Run the executable:
+Run the program with:

-./jpsi_analysis
+./relatorioparcial

-The program generates events, performs the analysis and saves:
+The program will generate events, perform the analysis and produce the output files.

-* histogram outputs in a ROOT file
-* a comparison plot in PNG format

 ---